vidyalathabadde/QuasirandomGenerator_revisited/guided_quasirandomGenerator_SYCLMigration/README.md

 ## Set Environment Variables

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.
+This practice ensures that the compiler, libraries, and tools are ready for development.

 ## Migrate the `threadFence Reduction` Sample